January 31, 2017

 Gartner client inquiry on topics closely related to AI tripled from 2015 to 2016.
 As organizations recognize the potential for AI to disrupt business, interest is growing rapidly.

-“AI is changing the way in which organizations innovate and communicate their processes, products and services,” said Whit Andrews, vice president and distinguished analyst.
+“AI is changing the way in which organizations innovate and communicate their processes, products and services,” says Whit Andrews, vice president and distinguished analyst.
 “AI continues to drive change in how businesses and governments interact with customers and constituents. “

 The 2017 Gartner predictions for AI explore how it will evolve in the enterprise and change industries.